Meet the Lab!

 (Undergrad Researcher)

 Harper is entering her senior year of college at Dallas Baptist University (DBU), where she is pursuing a BS in Biology with a pre-medical concentration.
 She has grown up moving all around the United States and spent time off the coast of Venezuela watching her father complete his MD and work in the medical field, which inspired her to want to follow in his steps.
 Currently, Harper is working with post-doctoral fellow Rupam Ghosh, establishing a neuronal model of tau aggregate metabolism.
-In addition, her summer internship will deepen her understanding of how specific transcription factors commit IPSCs to neurons.
+In addition, she is excited to learn how specific transcription factors commit iPSCs to neuronal states.
 She hopes her research experience will further fuel her passion for regenerative medicine/neurology.
 In her free time, she loves to read, play tennis, hang out with friends, and try new foods.

 Srivinya ‘Vinni’ Karusala